Children's Writing Workshop

 Credits: 4

-The New School Writing Program follows the workshop method of teaching: An experienced writer-teacher gives students guidance by focusing on their manuscripts and on the creative acts of revision and self-editing, both in the workshop and during individual conferences.
-The program provides students with a framework and sustained blocks of time to focus extensively on their own writing.
-Graduate writing workshops meet once a week in a two-hour session.
-Workshops are all conveniently scheduled in the early evenings, Tuesday through Thursday.
-Graduate writing workshops may include a short assigned reading list and occasional visits by guest writers who read and discuss their work.
+Creative Writing at The New School follows an evolved workshop method of teaching and discussion: an experienced practitioner provides guidance, both in class and during individual conferences.
+Students balance inspiration with revision; explore methodologies while developing their individual voices and styles.
+The structure and content of workshops are adapted to the individual area of concentration.
+The MFA provides students with a framework and time to focus extensively on their own writing.
+Graduate workshops may include an assigned reading list and occasional visits by guest writers or associated professionals.
+Classes meet once a week in two and a half hour sessions, and are conveniently scheduled in the early evenings.
+Workshops are intended for MFA students; other university students may enroll based on availability and permission.
 Class sessions are principally devoted to reading and discussing students' writings for children in the form of stories, picturebook texts, 8-12 fiction or nonfiction, and teenage fiction or nonfiction.
 Students explore the techniques and strategies of writing and producing books for children and learn to find voices and forms for their writing and to express their ideas in styles appropriate for children's interests at different ages.
 Students initiate and develop projects of their own choosing.

 College: Schools of Public Engagement (NS)